awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-profiling-report.md

 Download the Debugger profiling report while your training job is running or after the job has finished using the [Amazon SageMaker Python SDK](https://sagemaker.readthedocs.io) and AWS Command Line Interface \(CLI\)\.

 **Tip**
 You can also download the report with one click and no additional scripting through the SageMaker Studio Debugger insights dashboard\.
-To find out how to download the report from Studio, see [Debugger for Insights on Studio](debugger-on-studio-insights.md)\.
+To find out how to download the report from Studio, see [Open Amazon SageMaker Debugger Insights Dashboard](debugger-on-studio-insights.md)\.

 ------
 #### [ Download using SageMaker Python SDK and AWS CLI ]